Music (MUS)

 MUS 713 Choral Ensemble: Concordia Chorale 1 credit

 This choir regularly provides music for chapel worship.
 Special projects include the Fine Arts Christmas Concert and choral worship services throughout the year.
 While full-year membership is desired, students may audition to enter the choir at semester breaks.
-Jubilate is an excellent ensemble for students who wish to sing but are involved in other touring ensembles or will be off-campus part of the year as student teachers or interns.
-(Offered every fall and spring.
-Prerequisite: choral audition for placement by instructor.)
-Repeatable
+The choir is an excellent ensemble for students who wish to sing but are involved in other touring ensembles or will be off-campus part of the year as student teachers or interns.
+(Prerequisite: Choral audition for placement by instructor.)

 MUS 714 Choral Ensemble: Christus Chorus 1 credit